//HEALTHCARE, DESIGN SYSTEM

 Laying the Foundation

 We needed a system that scaled and stayed consistent across components and states.
-Using HSB (Hue, Saturation, Brightness) color system made it easier to define and expand color variations from a single base, without starting from scratch each time.
+Using the HSB (Hue, Saturation, Brightness) color system made it easier to define and expand color variations from a single base, without starting from scratch each time.

 Once the color system was locked, I applied the same thinking to other foundational elements.
 Each of these followed clear patterns, ensuring design and development could stay in sync.